-Requirements include a minimum of 122 credit hours consisting of general B.A. degree requirements and a minimum of 30 credit hours in departmental courses.
+Requirements include a minimum of 120 credit hours consisting of general BA degree requirements and a minimum of 30 credit hours in departmental courses.

 Students interested in studying Folklore and Ethnomusicology at the undergraduate level must make application through the Office of Admissions.
 All incoming freshmen admitted to Indiana University first enter the University Division.
-Students who wish to earn a major in Folklore/Ethnomusicology must first be admitted into the College of Arts and Sciences.
+Students who wish to earn a major in Folklore and Ethnomusicology must first be admitted into the College of Arts and Sciences.
 Twenty-six credit hours of course work, completion of the English requirement and a cumulative grade point average of 2.0 are prerequisites.
-Please contact the kherndon @ indiana.edu (Undergraduate Advisor) for information and advising on how to become a Folklore/Ethnomusicology major.
+Please contact the kherndon @ indiana.edu (Undergraduate Advisor) for information and advising on how to become a Folklore and Ethnomusicology major.

-Potential students in Folklore/Ethnomusicology considering coming to or already enrolled at Indiana University are encouraged to apply for admission to the I.U.
-Honors Division (324 N. Jordan, 812-855-3555).
+Potential students in Folklore and Ethnomusicology considering enrolling or are already enrolled at Indiana University are encouraged to apply for admission to the Hutton Honors College.